sergey6661313/WindowKiller/README.md

+Simple killer of top window in Windows.
-Just press "p" button 4 times for collapse ontop window.
+Just press "p" button 4 times for kill ontop window.
+(not work with stuning wreckfest game :( )